America's 11 Most Powerful Prison Gangs

 Public Enemy Number One (PEN1) is the fastest-growing 'white power' prison gang in the U.S., with chapters sprouting up on both coasts and in the South.

-The group has amplified its power by forming an alliance with the Aryan Brotherhood and the Nazi Low Riders.
+The group has amplified its power by forming an alliance with the Arayan Brotherhood and the Nazi Low Riders.

 PEN1 members, like a lot of white power groups, push meth.
 They've also engaged in assault, attempted murder, homicide, auto theft, burglary, and identity theft.